 A significant portion of the research that we have conducted to date and may in the future conduct, involves the development of new compounds using our SMART Linker drug discovery platform.
-Although, we have suspended efforts to discover additional compounds while we focus our resources on the clinical development of edasalonexent, any drug discovery that we are conducting using our SMART Linker drug discovery platform may not be successful in creating compounds that have commercial value or therapeutic utility.
+We suspended efforts to discover additional compounds while we completed our Phase 3 PolarisDMD clinical trial, and any new drug discovery that we are conduct using our SMART Linker drug discovery platform may not be successful in creating compounds that have commercial value or therapeutic utility.
 Our SMART Linker drug discovery platform may initially show promise in identifying potential product candidates, yet fail to yield viable product candidates for clinical development or commercialization for a number of reasons, including:

-- · compounds created through our SMART Linker drug discovery platform may not demonstrate improved efficacy, safety or tolerability; - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance; - · competitors may develop alternative therapies that render our potential product candidates non-competitive or less attractive; or - · a potential product candidate may not be capable of being produced at an acceptable cost.
+- · compounds created through our SMART Linker drug discovery platform may not demonstrate improved efficacy, safety or tolerability; - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance; - · competitors may develop alternative therapies that render our potential product candidates non-competitive or less attractive; or - \cdot a potential product candidate may not be capable of being produced at an acceptable cost.

-Our research programs to identify new product candidates will require substantial technical, financial and human resources, and we may be unsuccessful in our efforts to identify new product candidates.
+Any future research program to identify new product candidates will require substantial technical, financial and human resources, and we may be unsuccessful in our efforts to identify new product candidates.
 If we are unable to identify suitable additional compounds for preclinical and clinical development, either because our SMART Linker platform is not successful or because we do not develop alternative methods to identify compounds for development, our ability to develop product candidates and obtain product revenues in future periods could be compromised, which could result in significant harm to our financial position and adversely impact our stock price.